 Transfers between investment levels may occur as the markets fluctuate and/or the availability of data used in an investment's valuation changes.
 The Fund recognizes transfers between the levels as of the end of the period.
-As of June 30, 2017, securities with a total value of approximately \$18,922,000 transferred from Level 1 to Level 2.
-Securities that were valued using unadjusted quoted prices at December 31, 2016 were valued using other significant observable inputs at June 30, 2017.
+As of June 30, 2018, securities with a total value of approximately \$354,433,000 transferred from Level 2 to Level 1.
+Securities that were valued using other significant observable inputs at December 31, 2017 were valued using unadjusted quoted prices at June 30, 2018.
+At December 31, 2017, the fair value of certain securities were adjusted due to developments which occurred between the time of the close of the foreign markets on which they trade and the close of business on the NYSE which resulted in their Level 2 classification.